Project Officer – Human Rights

 Brenda is a tutor with the University of London programme, tutoring students in prisons in Kenya.
 She is an associate member of the Insurance Institute of Kenya and the Institute of Legal Executives London (ILEX).
 She holds an LLB Degree from the University of London International Programmes.
 Previously, she dealt with corporate law in the insurance sector for 12 years and moved on to pursue her career in international law.

-Helen is working with APP Kenya as the House Keeper.
-Helen is hardworking, humble and a very social person who values cleanliness, organisation and integrity.
-As they say cleanliness is next to Godliness so is Helen is a God fearing lady.
+Sussy is working with APP Kenya as the House Keeper.
+Sussy is hardworking, humble and a very social person who values cleanliness, organisation and integrity.

 Dr. Florence Banoba

-Dr Banoba Florence is a Medical Doctor with postgraduate training in Medical law from University of London.
-She has a multi-disciplinary skill set including health management, research, medical ethics and health advocacy.
-She is responsible for initiating, coordinating, planning and management of the activities under the APP Healthcare Programme.
+Dr. Banoba Florence joined African Prisons Project in January 2016.
+She is a Medical Doctor with postgraduate training in Medical Law and Ethics from the University of London.
+She has a multi-disciplinary skill set including programme management, proposal development, research, policy development and advocacy.

 Keavy holds a bachelor’s degree in Law from Uganda Christian University Mukono.
 She joined APP in 2014 and is currently an administrator responsible for organising and coordinating office operations and procedures to ensure organisational effectiveness and efficiency.
 She provides support to all programmes and performs human resource duties.
 Keavy is passionate about working towards bringing hope and dignity to men and women in prison.

 Bright Evans joined African Prisons Project in January 2016 as a Finance Manager.
-He is responsible for ensuring that the organisation’s resources are properly managed.
-He is a Certified Public Accountant of Uganda (CPA).
-He has over 7 years’ experience in Finance and Accounting.
+He is responsible for ensuring that APP Uganda financial resources are properly managed.
+He holds a Bachelor’s degree in Accounting and Finance from Uganda Martyrs University.
+He is a Certified Public Accountant of Uganda (CPAU).
+He has over 10 years’ experience in Finance and Accounting.

 Susan Kigula entered Luzira Women’s Prison 16 years ago at the age of 21, she was released in 2016.
 Through APP’s Leadership Programme, Susan was given the opportunity to study law.
 Subsequently, she became the first female inmate to study and graduate with a Diploma in Common Law followed by an LLB from the University Of London (UoL).
 Currently, she works as an ambassador for APP through engaging in community work and attending international conferences to give inspiring talks.